Echoes of Self-Interacting Dark Matter from Binary Black Hole Mergers: Simulating binary-BH inspirals with |KETJU|

+which corresponds to the accessible phase-space volume at fixed radius in an isotropic system.
+Once $r$ and $E$ are obtained, the velocity is uniquely determined by energy conservation,

+Finally, both the position and velocity directions are assigned isotropically by drawing angles uniformly on the sphere, yielding $(x,y,z)$ and $(v_x,v_y,v_z)$ in Cartesian coordinates.
+This procedure produces an $N$-body realization, consistent with the target density profile and in dynamical equilibrium within the potential \eqref{eq:Phi}.

 Next, we analyze the contributions of GW emission and dynamical friction to assess their effects on orbital shrinkage within a DM environment.
-This comparison aims to provide a na\"{i}ve order-of-magnitude estimate using analytical formulae.
+This comparison aims to provide a na\"{i}ve order-of-magnitude estimate using analytical formulae to the exact results obtained in Sec.~\ref{sec:inspiral}.
+The power emitted in GWs, at 2.5PN order, is given by \cite{Peters:1964zz},